cldellow/manu/format/README.md

 Key IDs are contiguous.
 If a key is missing, it will have an entry in the pointer table, but it’ll be at the same offset as the next entry, and we’ll infer that it’s empty.

-At 0.7 bytes/value: ~260MB for 1M items for a year at daily resolution.
-At 1 byte/value, ~370MB.

 ### Encoders

 When serializing, a different encoder can be selected for each field in each record.

 - `0` - `CopyEncoder`, the identity function - it just copies the input array
 - `1` - `PFOREncoder`, uses FastPFOR128
 - `2` - `AverageEncoder`, lossy, stores the # of non-zero points and sum of values
+- `3` - `SingleValueEncoder`, stores -128..127 in 1 byte, -32768..32767 in 2 bytes, otherwise uses 4 bytes.
+Only works for a single datapoint.